-Instead of the usual fresh fruit filling, in Italy a crostata is usually lined with Homemade Jam or of course the ever popular Nutella.
+Instead of the usual fresh fruit filling in North American pies.
+In Italy a Crostata is usually lined with Jam or of course the ever popular Nutella.

 My mother-in-law would make hers with either apricot or plum jam made from her backyard fruit trees.